HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 The [native lazy loading](https://web.dev/browser-level-image-lazy-loading/) hint is a native browser API for deferring the load of offscreen images and iframes.
 By using it, assets that are not needed during the initial page load will not initiate a network request, this will reduce data consumption and improve page performance.

+{# TODO - add code example #}

 Be mindful Chromium's implementation of lazy-loading thresholds logic historically has been quite [conservative](https://web.dev/browser-level-image-lazy-loading/#distance-from-viewport-thresholds), keeping the offscreen limit to 3000px.
 During the last year the limit has been actively tested and improved on to better align developer expectations, and ultimately moving the thresholds to 1250px.

+{# TODO - clarify that there is no standard across the browsers - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532286705 #}

 ## Resource Hints